Loading Spinner

 Est: -

-Watercolor on paper.
-Signed in the lower right corner.
-Cervantes Art Gallery, Santander label on the back.
+Gouache on paper.
+Signed and dated (1979) in the lower right corner.
+Labels from Galería Alfama (Madrid) and Galería Cervantes (Santander) on the back.

 Duran Arte y Subastas